w3f/polkadot-wiki/docs/learn/learn-nominator.md

 ### Validator Stats

+Nominators can query [validator histories](https://polkadot.js.org/apps/#/staking/query/) to see statistics such as era points, rewards and slashes, total stake, and [identity](learn-identity.md) (if they have set one).
+It is good practice to do comprehensive research on validator candidates.
+This could include (but should not be limited to) going over the validators' websites to see who they are, what kind of infrastructure setup they are using, reputation, the vision behind the validator, and more.

-How the validator acted in the past may be a good indicator of how they will act in the future.
-An example of problematic behavior would be if a validator is regularly offline, their nominators most likely would get fewer rewards than others.
-More importantly, when many validators are [unreachable](learn-staking.md#unresponsiveness), those nominators who staked with them will be slashed.
+Any problematic behavior must be taken seriously.
+An example of problematic behavior would be if a validator is regularly offline.
+In this case nominators most likely would get fewer rewards.
+In the case of many validators being [unreachable](learn-staking.md#unresponsiveness), such validators and corresponding nominators will be slashed.

 ![Validator Stats](../assets/validator_stats.png)

-Thus, to be a smart nominator, it would be better to query their [histories](https://polkadot.js.org/apps/#/staking/query/) to see statistics such as blocks produced, rewards and slashes, and [identity](learn-identity.md) (if they have it set).
-Moreover, a nominator should do comprehensive research on their validator candidates - they should go over the validators' websites to see who they are, what kind of infrastructure setup they are using, reputation, the vision behind the validator, and more.

 ## Nominating with the Staking Dashboard